JoeyLipton/joeylipton.github.io/README.md

 This is just a website.
 Feel free to clone my website if you want to, there is nothing stopping you.

-Also hit me up on discord at JoeyLipton#5169 if you want to play Quake.
+Also hit me up on discord at JoeyLipton#5169 if you'd like to duel.

 ```
 $ cat ~/.quake.ascii